 - The proliferation of BYOD computing

-- Bandwidth-intensive rich media apps
+- Bandwidth-intensive HD video apps

-- Social business technologies
+- Social media for business

 - The rise of Big Data in enterprise analytics

 Private, public and hybrid clouds are only made practical by utilizing virtualization technology.
 Virtualized infrastructures radically reduce expenses by allowing aggressively high resource utilization and demanding very little data center space and power use.
 But this also requires that comparatively limited resources must support large amounts of traffic.
 The BYOD paradigm has caused a dramatic rise in the amount of mobile clients that must be supported by IT networks, and these users run a great deal of bandwidth-intensive, HD video applications.
 Social business technologies are displacing traditional email as the main enabler of workforce collaboration and is producing an ever increasing requirement for data.
 Businesses who want to remain competitive are adopting Big Data techniques to search through enormous and varied silos of corporate data, which in turn produces Big Network Traffic.
 These computing trends are relatively new, and combined they cause a critical need for an advanced class of switches that offer much higher throughput, intelligence, availability and manageability than previous solutions were engineered to deliver.